 The motion for relief process typically takes about three to four weeks to complete, at which point the lender has to start the Tampa foreclosure process over from the beginning.
 This means that, in most cases, you will have between four to eight weeks to prepare to move and to find a new place to live.
 Although filing for Chapter 7 bankruptcy in Tampa will not enable you to keep your home permanently, it will give you breathing room and a chance to move on your terms.

 Filing Costs: For a Chapter 7 Bankruptcy, the federal filing fee is $335.00.
-A credit counseling certificate is required to file, $45.00 (this fee includes both the pre-filing and the pre-discharge counseling).
-This counseling may be done at our office while we are opening the file.
+If you qualify we can file your case for as little as $195 down.
+Remaining filing fees must be paid within 60 days of file date.
+A credit counseling certificate is required to file, $45.00 (this fee includes both the pre-filing and the pre-discharge counseling) and is included in your down payment of $195.
+This counseling may be done at our office while we are opening the file or online at anytime.

 Attorney’s fees: Clark & Washington charges $1,250.00 for attorney’s fees in a routine Chapter 7 case.